Fresh-Diversion/face_recognition_python/README.md

 -The installer prompts “Do you wish the installer to initialize Anaconda3 by running conda init?” yes

--When asked if the installer should prepend the PATH, type yes
+-The installer prompts if the installer should prepend the PATH yes

 -There will be a thank you message in the terminal when it is finished